 Looking for Veterinary Care?
 Stevenson Ranch is a place that you can your pet can depend on for exceptional care.

-Advanced Pet Dental Services
+Advanced Pet Dental Care Services

 The majority of dogs and cats over the age of 3 already suffer from some type of dental problem.
 This means that if you haven’t been diligent about dental care in the past, chances are your companion could be a part of this statistic.
 The good news is, even if we do find that your pet has a problem, we can help.
-Our team is experienced in performing a wide variety of advanced oral health care services, including extraction of diseased teeth and oral surgery.
+Our veterinarians are experienced in performing a wide variety of advanced oral health care services, including extraction of diseased teeth and oral surgery.